A Deployment-Friendly Foundational Framework for Efficient Computational Pathology: Methods

 \phantomsection \paragraph{Cancer Grading.} Histological grading in gastric cancer provides vital insights into tumor differentiation and is a key factor in prognosis and treatment selection.
 For this task, we constructed an internal cohort from H1 that contains 81 well/moderately differentiated (G1+G2) cases (82 slides) and 318 poorly differentiated (G3) cases (319 slides).
 For external validation, we constructed two cohorts.
 The Hospital H3 cohort contains 55 G1+G2 cases and 190 G3 cases, while the Hospital H4 cohort provides 62 G1+G2 cases and 258 G3 cases, with each case containing one slide.

 \paragraph{Pathological Subtyping.} Classifying gastric tumors by pathological subtype enables tailored therapeutic approaches and supports more precise outcome prediction.
 We constructed an internal cohort from Hospital H1 that contains 163 Signet Ring Cell Carcinoma (SRCC) cases (163 slides), 166 Tubular Adenocarcinoma (TAC) cases (167 slides), and 66 non-specified Stomach Adenocarcinoma (NOS) cases (67 slides).
-Two external cohorts were constructed for external validation.
-The H3 cohort contains 82 SRCC cases and 233 NOS cases, while the H4 cohort contains 59 SRCC cases and 195 NOS cases, with each case containing only one slide.
+We built an external cohort from H3 that includes 59 SRCC cases and 195 NOS cases, with each case containing only one slide.

 \paragraph{TNM-N Staging (N0/N+).} Assessment of lymph node involvement (N stage) informs both disease staging and the likelihood of recurrence, directly impacting surgical and adjuvant therapy planning.
 We constructed an internal cohort from Hospital H1 that contains 186 N0 cases (188 slides) and 212 N+ cases (212 slides).
 We built an external cohort from H3 that contains 85 N0 cases and 175 N+ cases, with each case containing only one slide.